Connect with others who understand.

 13. Chronic Inflammation — National Cancer Institute

-14. Basic Information About Skin Cancer — Centers for Disease Control and Prevention
+14. Skin Cancer — Centers for Disease Control and Prevention

 17. Assessment of Overall and Specific Cancer Risks in Patients with Hidradenitis Suppurativa — JAMA Dermatology